 There is, though, some good news for the wider world.
 “India is an outlier, being one of only four countries to have banned nicotine vaping products since 2018,” said Gerry Stimson, the director of policy and research at Knowledge Action Change** and a prominent harm reduction advocate in the UK.
 “Banning nicotine products is relatively rare,” he told Filter.

 At the moment, 36 countries ban the sale of nicotine vaping products, a decrease from 39 in 2018, according to data from the upcoming report “Burning Issues: The Global State of Tobacco Harm Reduction 2020,” produced biannually by Knowledge Action Change and reviewed early by Filter.
-Some of these countries, like Japan and Brazil, didn’t explicitly ban e-cigarettes, however, but determined that they violated existing pharmaceutical laws; they will allow their sale after product review—not totally unlike the premarket tobacco application (PMTA) process in the US.
+Some of these countries, like Japan and Brazil, didn’t explicitly ban e-cigarettes, however, but determined that they violated existing pharmaceutical laws; they will allow their sale after product review—not totally unlike the premarket tobacco product application (PMTA) process in the US.

 “If the US decided vaping was ok, it would have a global impact.”